Is Quikrete as Strong as Concrete? (Is There A Difference?)

 Ready-Mix Concrete

-This is concrete that is prepared in a factory and transported to the building site in trucks for immediate use.
-It’s commonly used in the construction of buildings, paths, and walls.
+This concrete is prepared in a factory and transported to the building site in trucks for immediate use.
+It’s commonly used to construct buildings, paths, and walls.

 Rapid-Set Concrete (Quikrete)